UCL-ARC/cloudlabs/serverless-app/aws/README.md

 For now, these lambda functions are uploaded to AWS manually but this will eventually be automated with Terraform.

 -   First, zip all the files belonging to each individual lambda function into separate archives.
--   For example, select all of the files in `/lambda-functions/auth` and zip them using a zipping utility.
-Make sure to include the node_modules folder in the zip archive if it exists.
+-   For example, select all of the files in `/lambda-functions/createMediaItem` and zip them using a zipping utility.
+Make sure to include the node_modules folder in the zip archive if one exists (not all of them will need a node_modules folder).
 -   Go to the lambda section in your AWS accound.
 -   Create a new function, and choose the option to upload a .zip archive.